 which is one of the most popular approaches

 for solving Maxwell's equations of electrodynamics.

-It is developed and maintained by
+It has been developed by

-Northwestern University.
+Ilker R. Capoglu and Di Zhang, and is currently maintained by Di Zhang.
 Angora has been written mostly in C++, with a few external C functions.

 Main features of Angora